 What are exempt employees?

 Exempt employees are typically salaried workers.
 They receive a fixed amount of income annually, divided over each pay period.
 Unlike hourly employees, their pay is not directly tied to the number of hours worked.
-As of 2024, the Fair Labor Standards Act (FLSA) mandates that exempt employees must earn at least $684 per week, equating to $35,568 annually.
-For the state of Maine, salaried employees must earn $816.35 a week, or $42,450.20 a year in 2024.
+As of January 1st, the Fair Labor Standards Act (FLSA) mandates that exempt employees must earn at least $1,128 per week, or $58,656 annually.

 What is their work schedule like?